QLiMBer/AI-lightning-detector/docs/minicpm-v/setup.md

 - Transformers: 4.47–<5 (required for Qwen3Config used by upstream MiniCPM‑V code)
 - Key Python deps: `transformers`, `torch`, `accelerate` (optional), `decord` (video), `Pillow`, `numpy`, `scipy`
 - Optional: `flash-attn` if you want FlashAttention2; else use `attn_implementation='sdpa'`
+  - Note: some upstream revisions may import FlashAttention unconditionally; prefer pinning a known‑good `--model-revision` and/or run offline during PoCs to avoid surprise changes.

 Install (baseline)